Mariners vs. Phillies Player Props Betting Odds

 Kelenic Stats

-- Kelenic has put up 25 hits with seven doubles, seven home runs and seven walks.
-He has driven in 14 runs with three stolen bases.
+- Jarred Kelenic has seven doubles, seven home runs, seven walks and 14 RBI (25 total hits).
+He has stolen three bases.

 Kelenic Recent Games